 Women Build

-Building Women, Not Just Houses
+Building Up Women, Not Just Houses

 Founded in 1991 by Habitat for Humanity, Women Build is a program that encourages the involvement of women in the construction of Habitat homes.